maythaswang/N-body-simulator/README.md

 ----------
 ## Future Implementations (Maybe one day...)
-- Further optimization on the particle interaction calculations (use oct-tree, FMM...)
+- Further optimization on the particle interaction calculations (use oct-tree, FMM, Barnes-Hut...)
 - More effects?
 - Save-Load system